-Learn how to make traditional Turkish delight in the comfort of your own kitchen.
 This classic Turkish delight recipe is so easy to follow and makes delicious sweets each time.
 Turkish delight delicately flavoured with rosewater looks gorgeous and taste wonderful.
 It’s a great gift that anyone would love to receive.
 This easy rose Turkish Delight recipe makes 36-49 squares and is the perfect food gift to wrap up in cellophane bags and give to loved ones.
-It’s a classic recipe that you’ll want to make time and time again.
+It’s a traditional recipe that you’ll want to make time and time again.
 Don’t forget to dust each cube with icing sugar before handing to friends and family.
 Once you’ve made your Turkish Delight store in a cool, dry place (but not in the fridge) for up to 1 week.
 This recipe is not suitable for freezing.
 Turkish Delight like most recipes to best made and eaten on the same day.

 - 8 leaves gelatine

 - Few drops of rosewater

 - Few drops of pink liquid food colouring

 - 18cm (7in) square sandwich tin

 Pour 300ml (½ pint) water into a pan and add the gelatine leaves, breaking them in half, if necessary, so that they fit.
 Leave the gelatine to bloom for about 5 mins, then place the pan on a low heat and stir gently until the gelatine melts.
 Add the sugar and stir until it has dissolved.
 Increase the heat and bring the mixture to the boil, then reduce the heat and simmer it gently for 20 mins.

 Remove the pan from the heat and stir in rose water and food colouring, until it’s pale pink.
 Wet the sandwich tin with cold water, then pour in the rose syrup.
 Leave this in a cool place to set overnight.